Epidemic of K2 Overdoses at Estelle, Throughout Texas

 The K2 epidemic is not limited to Estelle Unit, but is across the Texas Department of Criminal Justice (TDCJ) system, where our respondents consistently listed it as the most common drug.
 As the map above shows, the problem extends to many other states.

-A comrade in Larry Gist Unit, TX reports on 14 September 2017:
+A comrade in Larry Gist Unit in Texas reported on 14 September 2017:

-A comrade at Telford Unit, TX reported on 23 August 2017:
+A comrade at Telford Unit in Texas reported on 23 August 2017:

 We had a number of surveys filled out in Texas, all of which put the majority, if not all of the blame for the drugs entering the TDCJ on staff.
 Prisoners are a vulnerable population due to the degree of control that the state has over their lives.
 The injustice system leads to a disproportionate number of people in prison with substance abuse histories.
 It is completely irresponsible and tragic that people are then put in conditions where there is an epidemic of dangerous, unregulated drugs when they enter prison.